smoran98/ShaAlgorithm2020/overview.md

 | **Project Title** | MD5 hash digest algorithm |

+# Introduction

 ## Problem statement
-You must write a program in the [C programming language](http://www.open-std.org/jtc1/sc22/wg14/) that calculates the MD5 hash digest of an input.
+You must write a program in the [C programming language](http://www.open-std.org/jtc1/sc22/wg14/)that calculates the MD5 hash digest of an input.
 The algorithm is specified in the Request For Comments 1321 document supplied by the Internet Engineering Task Force [here](https://tools.ietf.org/html/rfc1321).
 The only pre-requisite is that your program performs the algorithm